 Click Here for tab for Despacito

-This is one of the more tricky songs to play on the list.
+This is one of the trickier songs to play on the list.
 Because of its heavy use of Latin and Flamenco influences, it requires some fairly involved phrasing and accurate picking.
 But, that is why heads are sure to turn if you can pull it off!
 Use the percussive mutes to help ground the beat of the song as that’s mainly what the crowd will feel over the melody.

 Hotel California – The Eagles